rkclark/pullp/README.md

 Pullp is an Electron application built with React.

-## Getting Started
+## :zap: Getting Started

 - Download and install the [latest release](https://github.com/rkclark/pullp/releases/).
+You'll want the `.dmg` file for MacOS or the `.AppImage` file for Linux
 - Open the app
+- On MacOS, if your security settings block you from opening the app, right-click it and select Open.
+You can then click Open on the warning dialogue that opens up.
 - Follow the on screen instructions to sign in with Github
 - Select the repositories you want to monitor with Pullp (you are able to choose from all the ones that you __watch__ on Github
 - Click Monitor to go to the dashboard screen.
 - Pullp will refresh the dashboard every minute!

+---

-## FAQs
+## :grey_question: FAQs

-Q: Why does my repository only show a maximum of 50 open pull requests?
+:question:   Why does my repository only show a maximum of 50 open pull requests?

-A: Github applies a cost in points to each request Pullp makes for data.
+> :bulb: Github applies a cost in points to each request Pullp makes for data.
 Each hour you are permitted to spend 5000 points.
 By restricting the maximum pull requests to 50, the cost of each request is manageable.
 This means Pullp can make more frequent requests, giving you a more "near-time" experience.
 Allowing this maximum limit to be configurable by the user could be a feature in the future.

-Q: I am seeing an error saying `The amount of pull request data for your selected repositories exceeds Github's maximum limit.`
+:question:  I am seeing an error saying `The amount of pull request data for your selected repositories exceeds Github's maximum limit.`

-A: Github places a limit on the maximum number of data nodes that can be returned from a single request.
+> :bulb: Github places a limit on the maximum number of data nodes that can be returned from a single request.
 This limit may be breached if you have selected a large number of repositories that have many pull requests.
 The only solution to this currently is to select fewer repositories.

-Q: Can I access the console/Chrome dev tools inside the app?
+:question:  Can I access the console/Chrome dev tools inside the app?

-A: Yes!
+> :bulb: Yes!
 Just use the normal Chrome shortcut to open them, e.g. cmd + opt + i on Mac.
 React and Redux dev tools are not available in the production app, but are enabled if you are running the app in the dev environment.

-Q: I can't see my repository on the Select screen.
+:question:  I can't see my repository on the Select screen.

-A: Make sure you are _watching_ the repository in Github, otherwise it won't appear on the select screen.
+> :bulb: Make sure you are _watching_ the repository in Github, otherwise it won't appear on the select screen.

+---

-## Developer Instructions
+## :checkered_flag: Developer Instructions :checkered_flag:

-### Running dev environment
+### :rocket: Running dev environment - The simplest way

 After `npm install`, run `npm start` to start the webpack dev server.
 Once running, run `npm run electron-dev` to open the app.

 React and Redux dev tools will be available inside the Chrome dev tools.

+### :white_check_mark: Running the tests

+- Run `npm test`.
+- To run the tests without the file watcher, run `npm run test:no-watcher`

-### Running the oAuth server
+### :dizzy: Optional - Running a local oAuth server

 Pullp uses an external auth server to complete Github sign in and receive a code for the Github API.
 You may want to host a local version of this server.
 Clone it from https://github.com/rkclark/pullp-oauth-gatekeeper, run it on the port of your choosing and then add the server URL to `REACT_APP_OAUTH_GATEKEEPER_URL` in the `/env/.env.development` file inside of Pullp.